isabellaflores/vamos/README.md

 In a nutshell, Vamos is a system for creating visual overlays for 3rd party computer software, and for monetizing those overlays.
 For example, it can be used to add a crosshair or other information to a video game.
 Additionally, with the proper hardware, the overlay can be shown without installing any software whatsoever on the target machine.

-<span style="color:green;font-weight:700">You can make money writing overlays for Vamos!</span> You charge as much or as little as you like, and you receive 90% of the chosen price (I get the other 10% for developing Vamos).
+<span style="color:green;font-weight:700">You can make money writing overlays for Vamos!</span> You choose your own price, and you receive 90% of the chosen price (I get the other 10% for developing Vamos).

 ![](wiki-support/ac.png)